Vini2/phables/README.md

 ### Step 3: Map reads to unitig sequences and get BAM files

-Use Minimap2 to map reads to unitigs and Samtools to index BAM files.
+Use Minimap2 to map reads to unitigs in the `edges.fasta` file from step 2 and Samtools to index the BAM files.

 ```
 minimap2 -t 64 -N 5 -ax sr edges.fasta sample1_R1.fastq.gz sample1_R2.fastq.gz | | samtools view -F 3584 -b --threads 64 > bam_files/sample1.bam